Beau28713/Calculator/README.md

 GUI Calculator

 ## Description
-GUI calculator built using Python 3.10 and Kivy 2.1.0
+GUI calculator built using Kivy 2.1.0

 ## Purpose
 To learn the basics of the Kivy GUI framwork